dealing with wasps

 - Keep the exterior of your home, such as your yard, clean and free of fruit or trash lying around.

-If you've tried all of the above and the wasp infestation persists, call your local exterminator for help.
+If you've tried all of the above for dealing with wasps and the wasp infestation persists, call your local exterminator for help.

 Easy Home Maintenance